felixpitterling/aws-bootcamp-cruddur-2023/journal/week2.md

 - Instrumentation is the code that send the traces
 - Observability tools: Tracing, Logging, Metrcis
 - OTEL Standard & Cloud Native Foundation
+- Heat map for latecny is the preffered tool
+- Root spans contain only single calls